Social Science, B.A.

 Prerequisites and Core Curriculum (GE) Requirements

 The student is required to take the courses listed below before taking upper-division courses.
-One of the history (HIST) courses below will meet the Core Curriculum (GE) history requirement.
+Two of the history (HIST) courses below will meet the Core Curriculum (GE) history requirement.

 |The following courses are required for all concentrations in either History, Political Science or Sociology:|